Featured Gallery

 The photography comes from a mix of mediums including mobile photography.
 Instagram has been especially useful for showing images as journeys have progressed.
 The Two Towns and Seven Hills photography are offshoots of this project looking at the city of Edinburgh.

-Future plans include the development of a number of photography books, large format photography, multimedia, and more.
+Plans include the development of some photography books, large-format photography, multimedia, and more.

 Related Galleries